The world’s first AI-driven diagnostic for immune-related recurrent pregnancy loss - now expanding into nanoparticle therapy and RIF immune detection.

 We have filed a provisional Australian patent for our AI-driven diagnostic method.
 This protects our unique approach to analyzing immune and clinical data, securing iFertility’s position as a leader in reproductive immunology AI.

-We are deeply moved by the impact miscarriage and infertility has on women and their families.
+We are deeply moved by the impact miscarriage and infertility have on women and their families.
 The journey to parenthood for some can be difficult and challenging.

 We truly want to "Create Futures, One Birth at a Time!"